kallisti5/k210-shared/README.md

 # `k210-shared`

-Support code for the Kendryte K210 SoC
+Support code for developing applications for the Kendryte K210 SoC